 All mammals need oxygen to survive, which can be found in the air around them.
 The respiratory system helps mammals exchange crucial gases such as oxygen and carbon dioxide.
 With the constant expulsion of carbon dioxide and oxygen intake, mammals take the necessary gases from the air, allowing them to live.

 While animals like fish and amphibians use their gills and moist skin to exchange gases, mammals use their lungs for breathing.

 Mammals either breathe through the nose or the mouth.
 The air is inhaled into the nose or mouth before passing into the pharynx.

 The pharynx is commonly known as the throat.
 As part of the respiratory system, the air is inhaled through the mouth or nose and passed down through the animal’s throat.
-The air is then passed to the trachea in the process.
+The atmosphere is then passed to the trachea in the process.

 The bronchus inside the lungs is divided further into five smaller bronchi.
 These then provide air to the bronchioles.

-Whilst bronchi are passages for the air to enter the lungs, bronchioles are tiny branches into which the bronchus divides.
+While bronchi are passages for the air to enter the lungs, bronchioles are tiny branches into which the bronchus divides.
 Whereas the bronchi are made up of cartilage and muscle, the bronchioles are muscles and tissues lined with epithelium.